 It’s one of The Fine Bedding Company’s most frequently asked questions: Which duvet is best for me?
 We know there’s a lot of duvets available on our website to buy and we often get people saying they can get overwhelmed with the amount of choice.
 With this guide, you’ll be less in the dark when it comes to which duvet to purchase; whether you’re looking to stay cool at night or if you have allergies – we’ve got the answers for you.

 THE TOG RATING EXPLAINED

 The first thing to decide is what Tog you need.
 A common misconception is that the Tog rating is an indication of the quality or thickness of a duvet, which isn’t quite true.
-The Tog rating is a universal measurement which refers to the effectiveness of a materials thermal insulation, meaning the higher the tog the warmer the duvet.
+The Tog rating is a universal measurement that refers to the effectiveness of a materials thermal insulation, meaning the higher the tog the warmer the duvet.
 It's crucial to get this right as your body temperature has a big impact on the quality of sleep you get.
-Becoming too hot or too cold in the night is one of the most common causes of disturbed sleep.
+Becoming too hot or too cold at night is one of the most common causes of disturbed sleep.

 Did you know?